quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   packets after which the receiver sends an acknowledgement.
 A value of 1 will result in an acknowledgement being sent for every ack-eliciting packet received.
 A value of 0 is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+If an endpoint receives an ACK-eliciting threshold value that is larger than the maximum value it can represent, the endpoint MUST use the largest representable maximum value instead.

 Update Max Ack Delay: